Tanim487/My-First-SPL_Project/README.md

-# 🏥 Patient Management System
+# 🏥 Patient Management System.

 ## 📌 Overview
 Welcome to the **Patient Management System**!
 This is a simple **console-based** program designed to help manage patient records efficiently.
 With this system, you can **add, search, update, list, and delete** patient details with ease.
 Built using **C programming**, it uses text files for data storage.